ahmadfajar/vue3-mdb-docs/docs/components/buttons/toggle-button.md

 ::: warning <BsIcon icon="report_sharp" /><span class="ms-2 h6 mb-0">IMPORTANT</span>
 - The `<bs-button-toggle>` tag still works, but has been deprecated since v2.0.0.
-- Never assign a datasource to multiple `<bs-toggle-button>`.
+- Never assign single datasource to multiple `<bs-toggle-button>`.
 It may cause a bug or duplicate ID attribute.
 :::